 Note: Be flexible yet consistent.
 Many parents opt to feed multiples at the same time immediately; we kept the NICU schedule until one baby started waking earlier, then following the baby’s cues we slowly closed the gap, first by a half hour and eventually we fed them together.

 I hope I have helped you understand how to work with your partner to become the best tag-team out there!
-With open communication, sticking to a schedule and most importantly, with each other, you’ll ensure that together you’re up for the challenge while getting more sleep during your babies’ early months.
+With open communication, sticking to a schedule and most importantly, with each other, you’ll ensure that together you’re up for the challenge while getting more sleep during those early months of round the clock feedings.